tekgator/GameLib.NET/README.md

 ```

-Also have a look at the [Console Demo](GameLib.Demo/GameLib.Demo.Console) within the repository.
+Have a look at the [Console Demo](GameLib.Demo/GameLib.Demo.Console) within the repository.
 It will run straight out of the box to give you a hint what the library can do for you.

 **Please note:** All values are cached within each launcher to save computing time on the next call.
-If you like to get refreshed values (e.g. new game installed while the lib is running) the `ClearCache()` Method on the `LauncherManager` or on the actual `ILauncher` has to be called.
+If you like to get refreshed values (e.g. new game installed while the lib is running) the `Refresh()` Method on the `LauncherManager` or on the actual `ILauncher` has to be called.

 ### What launcher / game information is the library providing?